-The simplest way to avoid plagiarism is to reference any source properly (using both in-text, parenthetical citations in the body of your assignment and a "References" page at the end.
+- The simplest way to avoid plagiarism is to reference any source properly (using both in-text, parenthetical citations in the body of your assignment and a "References" page at the end of your document.
 While it is commonplace to build upon the knowledge of others, it is necessary to clearly state the sources and foundations of that knowledge.